Learn how to piece a quilt backing no matter what size your quilt is. We’ve included a handy quilt backing chart to help you plan your backing easily.

 I know calculating the quilt backing can get a bit overwhelming.
 When all you really want to know is how much fabric you need for a king size quilt backing.
 Or queen size.
 Or baby.
 Or whatever size your lovely quilt top is.

-Well, friend, you’ll be happy to hear that I’m about to explain every single step right now.
+Well, friend, youโll be happy to hear that I’m about to explain every single step right now.
 Two ways.
-The old-school way, which includes some a lot of calculus on your part, and the easy modern way with our online backing calculator.
+The old-school way, which includes some a lot of calculus on your part, and the easy modern way using Quilt Geek, our quilting calculator app.

 Quilt Backing Chart